Golf-Extraordinary par on 17 underpins Kaymer's Players win

 By Mark Lamport-Stokes

-PONTE VEDRA BEACH Florida Martin Kaymer's one-shot victory at the Players Championship on Sunday will be remembered most for his extraordinary par three on the island green at the infamous 17th hole.
+PONTE VEDRA BEACH, Florida May 11 Martin Kaymer's one-shot victory at the Players Championship on Sunday will be remembered most for his extraordinary par three on the island green at the infamous 17th hole.

 Kaymer held a one-stroke lead at the TPC Sawgrass when his tee shot on 17 narrowly cleared the water, bounced off a mound and span sideways hard until settling just a couple of feet short of the water on the fringe of the green.